 2. Edge Computing Offers Effective Real-Time Processing Solution

 The cloud and Big Data analytics analyze tons of data seamlessly.
 However, the sheer volume and velocity of data create time lag and some inefficiency.
 For instance, the cloud, for all its advantages, is not viable for IoT powered smart drones, autonomous vehicles, and other AI-powered smart devices.
 These devices need real-time and instantaneous data processing.
 Sending data from these devices “all the way” to the cloud is an inefficient and impractical method of processing data.

 Edge computing, which performs data processing at the edge of the network, near the source of the data, promises effective solutions to the shortcomings or limitations of the cloud and big data.
 Edge computing, for instance, allows IoT powered devices to connect and communicate instantly and seamlessly.

 Industry biggies, such as HPE and CISCO have already rolled out hardware and software to actualize Edge computing.
 IDC predicts 40% of all computing to happen at the edge in the next couple of years.

 3. Enter the 5G Network

 4G or fourth-generation wireless, synonymous with LTE (Long Term Evolution) technology, went mainstream in 2017.
-5G of fifth-generation wireless will go gain ground in 2018.
+5G of fifth-generation wireless will go gain ground in coming years.
 The need for hyper-connectivity and IoT propels the need for 5G.